vernalis/digital-lab/Inline Detector/README.md

 This repository contains the following assets to enable reproduction of the device:

-* Original publication - full documentation for the device is provided within the paper and supplementary information
+* **Original publication** - full documentation for the device is provided within the paper and supplementary information
-* 3D Printer .stl Files - files for both the detector and Raspberry Pi housing
+* **3D Printed Parts** - .stl files for both the detector and Raspberry Pi housing
-* PCB Gerber Files - to allow manufacture of custom PCBs with alternative suppliers
+* **PCB Gerber Files** - to allow manufacture of custom PCBs with alternative suppliers
-* Python code used to operate the device (inline_detector.py)
+* **Code** - Python code used to operate the device (inline_detector.py) and a bash script to automate initial configuration (setup-script.sh)

 ### 3D Printer .stl Files